Examples of good brand names: Some of the most successful brand names ever

 Sony Logo

 The Sony brand has become synonymous with technological innovation and excellence, cementing its place in the echelon of globally recognized names.
-Surprisingly, the origins of this respected name go back to the founding days of the company, when the focus was on pioneering audio technology.
+Surprisingly, the origins of this respected name go back to the company’s founding days, when the focus was on pioneering audio technology.

-The etymological roots of the word “Sony” go back to the Latin term “Sonus,” which means “sound.”
+The word “Sony” has etymological roots in the Latin term “Sonus,” which means “sound.”
 This linguistic connection brilliantly reflected the brand’s core competency in its formative stages.
 But behind this direct connection lies another dimension to the choice of name.

-If you look at the word “Sony” from a more everyday perspective, it resembles “sonny boy,” an informal address often attributed to young men.
+From a more everyday perspective, “Sony” resembles “sonny boy,” an informal address often attributed to young men.
 This strategic fit was no accident.
 It emphasizes the company’s desire to resonate with a younger and more dynamic audience, which is expected to be the primary consumer of its products.
-By integrating this subtle cue into the target demographic, Sony ensured that its branding reflected its product set and its ideal consumer.
+By integrating this subtle cue into the target demographic, Sony ensured its branding reflected its product set and ideal consumer.

 Sony’s naming strategy includes a combination of technical features and demographic resonance, all packaged into a lively and memorable name.
 It demonstrates the foresight of the company’s founders.
 It demonstrates the power of a well-chosen name that resonates with everyone while staying true to its roots.